The Truth About VPN Protection: Can You Be Tracked If You Use a VPN?

 FAQ: Can You Be Tracked with a VPN?

-Yes, a VPN can prevent your location from being tracked.
-It masks your IP address and encrypts your online activity, making it more difficult for others to track you.
+Yes, VPN can be used to avoid the tracking of your location.
+It hides your IP address and encrypts your web traffic, as well as it is harder to track you.

-No — when you use a VPN, your online activity is encrypted and your IP address is masked.
-The Wi-Fi owner can only see that you’re using a VPN and the amount of data being transferred.
+No — with VPN, your internet activity is coded and your IP address is hidden.
+The owner of the Wi-Fi would only be able to tell that you are using a VPN and the data being transferred.

 VeePN is freedom